operator-framework/enhancements/enhancements/service-binding.md

 The backing service may provide binding information as
 * Metadata in the CRD as annotations
-* Metadata in the OLM bunde manifest file as Descriptors
+* Metadata in the OLM bundle manifest file as Descriptors
 * Secret or ConfigMap

 If the backing service provides binding metadata, you may use the resource as is